AbeerAhmadAS/Galaxy-of-Games/README.md

 The project is structured into several components, each serving a specific purpose:

-- Home Component (home.component):
+- Home Component :
   - Serves as the focal point for the application's home page.

+- designer Component :
+ - This page displays the games he designed, with the ability to modify and delete them
+ - Through this page, the designer can move to another page to add games.

+- player Component :
+   - This page displays to the player all the games that he has added to his favorite game list.
+   - Through this page, the player can move to another page to explore more games.
-- Games Component (games.component):
+- company Component :
+     -  This page displays the components of the player and games designer:
+           - Designer: Displays a list of all designers and all the details about them
+           - Players: Displays a list of all players and all the details about them
-  - Displays a comprehensive list of available games.
+           - Games: Displays a list of all games and all the details about them.
-  - Offers search and pagination features for user convenience.

-- Profile Component (profile.component):
- - Highlights individual user pages, providing a detailed view of user information.
-  - Showcases user profiles and empowers users to manage their game collections effortlessly.

-- Single Games Component (single-games.component):
-  - Presents in-depth information about a specific game.

-- New User Component (new-user.component):
+- create new account:
-  - Facilitates user registration, allowing the creation of new accounts.
+   - All three different users can create new accounts.

-- Add Game Component (add-game.component):
-  - Provides a streamlined form for users to add games to their profiles.

 - Sign-In/[Login] Component (sign-in.component):
   - Offers a simple and intuitive log-in form for user authentication.

 ### Additional Components:

-- Navbar/Header Component (navbar.component):
+- Navbar/Header Component :
   - Enhances navigation with a user-friendly bar for quick access to different sections.

-- Footer Component (footer.component):
+- Footer Component :
   - Concludes the application with an informative footer section.

+- about us:
+    - To give the user some information about our website

 1. Clone the repository: